SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ---

-### See the Official [Steeltoe Service Discovery Documentation](https://docs.steeltoe.io/api/v3/discovery) and [Steeltoe Getting Started with Discovery Guide](https://docs.steeltoe.io/guides/service-discovery/eureka.html) for a more in-depth walkthrough of the samples and more detailed information.
+### See the Official [Steeltoe Service Discovery Documentation](https://docs.steeltoe.io/api/v3/discovery) for a more in-depth walkthrough of the samples and more detailed information.